cpp-lln-lab/bidspm/notebooks/README.md

-# README
+# Running the jupyter notebooks with Octave and SPM

 1. Make sure that you have Octave installed.

+1. Make sure that SPM has been recompiled to be used with Octave

+    ```
+    SPM_path=???
+    cd ${SPM_path}/src
+    make PLATFORM=octave
+    make PLATFORM=octave install
+    ```

-1. If you have Conda/Jupyter/pip installed, go to step 4.
-Check if Conda is installed properly by typing `conda list` into your terminal
+1. If you have Conda or pip installed jupyter notebook or jupyter lab, skipt the next step.
+To check if Conda is installed properly: type `conda list` into your terminal.

 1. Download the
     [Anaconda Installer](https://www.anaconda.com/products/individual) and